neox5/ezzy-web-crypto/libs/ezzy-web-crypto/README.md

 <!-- omit in toc -->
 # Ezzy WebCrypto

 > A wrapper library for envelope encrytion using the WebCrypto API.
+It'sawesome.

 <!-- omit in toc -->
 ## Table of Contents